 Minor problem behaviors and major problem behaviors have been identified for all school staff along with suggestions on how to address the behaviors.
 Typically, three minors in a short amount of time are referred to the office.
 Major problem behaviors are also typically referred to the office.
 An Office Referral Form is used to report behaviors to the school principal.
-The principal works through the problem with the student or students, and then makes a contact to the parents to communicate and/or problem solve.
-Communications may occur by making a phone call or sending the form home either with the student or via USPS.
+The principal works through the problem with the student or students.
+Communications may occur via teacher and/or principal, and incidents will be recorded in Infinite Campus.